Information about Idaho

 There are 41 postsecondary institutions in Idaho, but only eleven are four-year public and private not-for-profit colleges and universities.
 Only five are two-year non-profit schools: the College of Western Idaho in Nampa, the College of Southern Idaho in Twin Falls, North Idaho College in Coeur d'Alene, Eastern Idaho Technical College in Idaho Falls, and Stevens-Henager College, which has campuses in both Boise and Idaho Falls.

-As of 2017, the largest school is Boise State University, with about twenty thousand undergraduates.
+As of 2019, the largest school is Boise State University, with about twenty thousand undergraduates.
 Another large university in the state is Brigham Young University in Rexburg.
-In 2017, U.S. News & World Report ranked BYU-Rexburg as 10th among regional colleges in the West.
-Lewis-Clark State College in Lewiston was tied for 23rd in the same category.
-For students who want to attend a liberal arts college, the College of Idaho is tied for 168th in the national rankings.
+In 2020, U.S. News & World Report ranked BYU-Rexburg as 20th among regional colleges in the West.
+Lewis-Clark State College in Lewiston was under the #26-#33 rank in the same category.
+For students who want to attend a liberal arts college, the College of Idaho is tied for 117th in the national rankings.
 It is also important to note that Idaho is part of the Western Undergraduate Exchange (WUE), which allows students to enroll in certain public universities across 14 western states and pay a maximum of 150% of in-state tuition.

 Economy and Employment

-Naturally, Idaho is well known for its potatoes, since it supplies almost 30% of all potatoes on the market as of 2014.
-Indeed, the top five agricultural exports in Idaho were dairy, cattle, potatoes, wheat and hay as of 2010.
+Naturally, Idaho is well known for its potatoes, since it supplies almost 32% of all potatoes on the market as of 2018.
+Indeed, the top five agricultural exports in Idaho were dairy, processed vegetables, wheat, beef, and fresh vegetables as of 2018.
 Manufacturing is also an increasingly important economic sector with the manufacturing of electrical equipment, especially computers, replacing traditional manufacturing of lumber, chemical and metal products.
 In addition, the state's economy relies heavily on tourism, which brings in a total of $3.4 billion, including $500 million in tax revenue, each year.
 Some of the state's largest employers include Micron Technology, Hewlett-Packard, and the grocery chain Albertsons.